RakenduR/Visual_Analytics_Project_G12/README.md

 **Challenge 3**: Economic considers the financial health of the city.
 Over time, are businesses growing or shrinking?
 How are people changing jobs?
 Are standards of living improving or declining over time? <br />

-Consider the financial status of Engagement’s businesses and residents, and use visual analytic techniques to address these questions.
+Consider the financial status of Engagement’s businesses and residents, and use visual analytic techniques to address these questions.  <br />

-Over the period covered by the dataset, which businesses appear to be more prosperous?
-Which appear to be struggling?
-Describe your rationale for your answers.
-Limit your response to 10 images and 500 words.
+* Over the period covered by the dataset, which businesses appear to be more prosperous?
+Which appear to be struggling? <br />
-How does the financial health of the residents change over the period covered by the dataset?
+* How does the financial health of the residents change over the period covered by the dataset?
 How do wages compare to the overall cost of living in Engagement?
-Are there groups that appear to exhibit similar patterns?
-Describe your rationale for your answers.
-Limit your response to 10 images and 500 words.
+Are there groups that appear to exhibit similar patterns?  <br />
-Describe the health of the various employers within the city limits.
+* Describe the health of the various employers within the city limits.
 What employment patterns do you observe?
-Do you notice any areas of particularly high or low turnover?
-Limit your response to 10 images and 500 words. <br />
+Do you notice any areas of particularly high or low turnover?  <br />